Home » Educator Programs » The Mastery Series

 If we’re serious about changing the lives of struggling readers, then as OG Practitioners we must be lifelong learners and develop a deep understanding of current research, best practices, and practical applications.

-We want to gather every month (virtually) to learn from each other and create a true Orton Gillingham Community.
-Please join us!
-Sign up for each Mastery Series topic below.
+Join us every month (virtually) to learn from each other and create a true Orton Gillingham Community.
+Sign up for each Mastery Series topic below!

-• Seminars, book studies, or workshops are held ONLINE on the 4th Thursday of the month, January through October, from 7:00 p.m. – 8:30 p.m.
+• Book studies are held ONLINE on the 4th Thursday of the month, January through October, from 7:00 p.m. – 8:00 p.m.
 CENTRAL.
 (No Mastery Series is presented in November or December)

 • OGRS Professional Development hours are available for The Mastery Series.